What Causes Arm Numbness?

 Circulatory causes of arm numbness

-Frostbite or extremely cold temperatures
+- frostbite or extremely cold temperatures

 Orthopedic causes of arm numbness

-Broken bone or a cast that is too tight
+- broken bones or a cast that is too tight

-Neck or spinal cord injury
+- neck or cervical spinal cord injury

-Nerve entrapment or nerve pressure (such as from sleeping on your arm)
+- nerve entrapment or nerve pressure, such as from sleeping on your arm

 Neurological causes of arm numbness